MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsUnassignedNumber.md

 # Remove-CsUnassignedNumber

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Removes an existing range of unassigned numbers and the routing rules that apply to those numbers.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Removes an existing range of unassigned numbers and the routing rules that apply to those numbers.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX